anilcs13m/Projects/RecommendationSystem/README.md

-Rating Prediction and Recommending Moives
+Rating Prediction and Recommending Movies
 =========================================

 Recommendation engines use item and user-based similarity measures to examine a user's historical preferences to